Learn Spanish with us

 Do you want to write a review?

 The Hermandad Educativa is a sisterhood of two non-profit language schools: the Proyecto Lingüístico Quetzalteco in Quetzaltenango (known locally as Xela) and the Escuela de la Montaña, located in the coffee growing region outside Colomba.
 The older school, the Proyecto Lingüistico Quetzalteco de Español, was established in 1988.
-The Escuela de la Montaña followed in 1997.
-The schools Read more about Our Philosophy[…]
+The Escuela de la Montaña followed in Read more about Our Philosophy, Helping Others[…]

-The Escuela de la Montaña was established in 1997 by the non-profit Spanish language school Proyecto Lingüístico Quezalteco de Español in Quetzaltenango, Guatemala.
-The initiative grew from work supporting organized rural communities and with grass roots organizations using funds generated by the success of the language school.
-The creation of a small Spanish language school in Read more about Our History[…]
+The Escuela de la Montaña was established in 1997 by the non-profit Spanish language school Proyecto Lingüístico Quezalteco de Español (PLQ) in Quetzaltenango, Guatemala.
+The initiative grew from work supporting organized rural communities and with grass roots organizations using funds generated by the success of the PLQ language school.
+The creation of a small Spanish Read more about Our History[…]

 Students and some staff stay in the main school building, which has three bathrooms and two hot showers, indoor and outdoor study areas, a small indoor library with over 1,000 books for students and staff including books for Spanish learning along with an excellent selection of books in English and in Spanish (ranging from Latin Read more about Life at the Escuela de la Montaña[…]